qtech-experimentation-center/qtech-exp-lab-public-speaking-enhacer/vocal-pattern/vocal-pattern.md

 * Create a folder named `data`
 * In order to reduce resolution and that Librosa can handle it, run this command `python convert_wavs.py  raw_data/Actor_01 data/Actor_01` for each of the Actor_* folders

+## Result

+We were able to replicate the turorial successfully and [here](Librosa.ipynb) you can find the jupyter notebook.